 Before a Service Consumer and Object Service Provider can interact, an Environment must be created to manage the session information between them.
 Once an Environment has been defined, then the Service Consumer and Object Service Provider are able to register to that Environment.
 This registration is managed by an Environment Provider.

 Environment definition generally falls under the domain of a SIF Administrator.
-However, creation of an initial Environment for this demo is performed by running the Scripts\BAT\Demo execution\DemoAuSetup.bat script or the Scripts\BAT\Demo execution\DemoUsSetup.bat script.
+However, creation of an initial Environment for this demo is performed by running one of the following scripts

+Scripts\BAT\Demo execution\DemoAuSetup.bat

+Scripts\BAT\Demo execution\DemoUkSetup.bat

+Scripts\BAT\Demo execution\DemoUsSetup.bat

 These scripts use the Sif.Framework.Demo.Setup project to create and populate a demo database with an initial Environment definition.
 By default, the database used can be found under the Data\Databases\SQLite directory.
 An SQLite database is used so that no configuration changes are required to be able to run this demo out of the box.

-NOTE: Before running the scripts mentioned above, the Sif3Framework.sln Solution need to be loaded into Visual Studio first for the Sif.Framework.Demo.Setup project to be built.
+NOTE: Before running the scripts mentioned above, the Sif.Framework.Demo.Setup project needs to be built for you system.
+This can be done within Visual Studio or headless by running Scripts\BAT\Code Generation\CompileDemos.bat

 All mandatory information associated with the applications (e.g. applicationKey, sharedSecret) have been predefined for these demos.

 If this demo needs to be run against a different database, then the SifFramework.cfg.xml file (in all demo projects) needs to be updated accordingly.